What is the best OTC for Hemorrhoids?

 -

-Take with food or milk to help minimize stomach irritation.
+Take with food to reduce stomach irritation.

 -